gwg313/hugo-blog/content/posts/flake3.md

 In this second part, we explored the intricacies of the Nix Flake, focusing on building our Go project with confidence and reliability.
 By leveraging Nix, we not only achieved a reproducible development environment but also ensured consistency in our CI workflow.
 It's worth noting that Nix Flakes extend beyond managing builds, offering a versatile and declarative approach to various aspects of software development.
 Stay tuned for upcoming articles where we'll delve into more advanced use cases of Nix Flakes, unlocking their full potential.

-You can find code [here](https://github.com/gwg313/blog-go-example)
+You can find code used in these examples [here](https://github.com/gwg313/blog-go-example).